Ford Motor Company (NYSE:F) has been a dividend-paying stock since fiscal 2012 and the company pays cash dividends on a quarterly basis.

 However, Ford’s dividend yield started to plummet from its high of 12% to only 4% in Q2 2020 after Ford announced a dividend suspension in March 2020.

-The dividend yield continued to decline for the rest of 2020 and plunged to as low as 2% by the end of 2020.
+The dividend yield continued to decline for the rest of 2020 and plunged to 0% in 1Q 2021 as Ford continued to suspend the cash dividends.

 Ford’s Dividend History

 The chart above shows Ford’s yearly historical dividend payments that dated back to 2012.